Please wait while we process your payment

 The Mannons' aged gardener.
 Seth is stoop-shoulded and raw-boned but still strong.
 Like his employers, his gaunt face gives the impression of a life-like mask.
 In his time with the Mannons, he has learned most of the family's secrets and colluded in keeping them.
 A watchman figure of sorts, he is repeatedly seen wandering the grounds and singing the sea chanty "Shenandoah."

-A fat carpenter in his fifties.
+A corpulent carpenter in his fifties.
 Ames is a typical and relatively benign town gossip-monger.

 Amos's wife.
-Louisa is similarly a gossip though much more maliciously.
+Louisa is similarly a gossip though much more maliciously than Amos.

 Louisa's meek middle-aged cousin and most eager listener.